Africa (goddess): Function and worship

-Pliny the Elder, in his book Natural History, wrote "in Africa nemo destinat aliquid nisi praefatus Africam", which scholars translate as "no one in Africa does anything without first calling on Africa".
-This has been the literary proof of her existence and importance, in some cases interpreted as a proof for a North African goddess-centric cult.
-Other writers have also interpreted the female personification of Africa to be a "Dea" or goddess.
+To the Romans, the distinction between worshipped goddesses and personified figures that served iconographic functions was elastic, with Africa appearing to have functioned in both roles.
+In his Natural History, Pliny the Elder wrote: "in Africa nemo destinat aliquid nisi praefatus Africam", which scholars translate as "no one in Africa does anything without first calling on Africa".
+This has been used as proof of her importance, in some cases interpreted as a proof for a North African goddess-centric cult.
+Other writers have also interpreted the female personification of Africa to be a goddess (Dea), although she would have undoubtedly been a minor deity.

-She was one of a number of "province personifications" such as Britannia, Hispania, Macedonia and a number of Greek-speaking provinces.
-Africa was one of the earliest to appear and may have originated with the publicity around Pompey the Great's African triumph in 80 BC; some coins with both Pompey and Africa shown survive.
+Africa was one of a number of "province personifications," which included Britannia, Hispania, Macedonia, and a number of Greek-speaking provinces.
+Africa was one of the earliest to appear, and may have originated with the publicity around Pompey the Great's African triumph in 80 BC; coins with both Pompey and Africa shown have been discovered.

+Archeology

+Historians who studied ancient Africa have long recognized a deity bearing the name of Ifru.
+It was depicted above a rock in Guechguech, 16 km east of Constantine, between El Massine and Oullaza in Algeria.
+French historian and archeologist Stephen Gsell considered that the name of Ifru could place this deity among the mountain genii or troglodyte deities.

+Some scholars have questioned whether the personified Africa was ever considered a goddess by the Romans or North Africans.
+Neither Pliny nor any writer thereafter ever described her as Dea, nor is there an epigraphical inscription containing Dea Africa.
+In contrast, other Roman goddesses carry the prefix Dea in texts and inscriptions.
+Since Romans already had their own goddesses of fertility and abundance, there was potentially no need for a competing goddess in the same role.